TOEFL iBT for Higher Education in Canada

 - In reading and and listening section you may be asked to answer few questions.
 These won’t count towards your TOEFL Score

-TOEFL iBT Score
+Changes in TOEFL iBT